cheshirekow/cmake_format/cmake_format/doc/usage.rst

     # If true, the argument lists which are known to be sortable will be sorted
     # lexicographicall
+    enable_sort = True

+    # If true, the parsers may infer whether or not an argument list is sortable
+    # (without annotation).
     autosort = False

     # If a comment line starts with at least this many consecutive hash characters,